|NYSE Ticker Tape 1867-1994

-not the broad (wide) tape used for news, etc. (see the images below showing the kind of ticker tape that I am interested in; The 1966 tape below is exactly 1 inch wide, but I think that the earlier tape is only 0.75 inches wide).
+not the broad (wide) tape used for news, etc. (see the images below showing the kind of ticker tape that I am interested in; The 1966 tape below is exactly 1 inch wide, but the earlier tape is only 0.75 inches wide).
 Challenge: Do you know, or can you find out for me, the last day upon which stock exchange ticker tape machines were used in the U.S.?
 As of the date at the bottom of this page, I have figured out that some genuine tickers were still running on March 31, 1994 (details and evidence below).
 When did they fall silent?
 Does anyone have a piece of genuine ticker